Pope Francis met with Vice President JD Vance on Easter the day before his death despite political disagreements

 ALSO SEE: Pete Hegseth shared Yemen attack plans in second Signal chat with wife, brother and lawyer

-Pope Francis and JD Vance exchange Easter greetings despite past policy disputes
+Pope Francis and JD Vance exchanged Easter greetings despite past policy disputes

-The meeting lasted only a few minutes, but it was enough to draw attention as the issues between Pope Francis and Vane over immigration policies are very well-known.
+The meeting lasted only a few minutes, but it was enough to draw attention, as the issues between Pope Francis and Vance over immigration policies are very well-known.

 Vance, who converted to Catholicism in 2019, has publicly supported Donald Trump and the administration's strict deportation policies; which the Pope has strongly opposed.